cpjobling/eg-150-textbook/_sources/fourier_series/4/exp_fs3.md

 In {ref}`unit5.3` we saw that we could represent continuous-time periodic waveforms as line spectra in the frequency domain.

-In thhis section we discuss how we can use these line spectra for the calculation of power for signals with harmonics, computation of total harmanic distortion and we conclude with an introduction to filters.
+In this section we discuss how we can use these line spectra for the calculation of power for signals with harmonics, computation of total harmanic distortion and we conclude with an introduction to filters.

 +++ {"slideshow": {"slide_type": "slide"}}